-Health and Safety Warning: This transcription is not for the faint-hearted – I recommend having a decent breakfast before attempting to tackle this 7-minute behemoth of a tune – probably best to load up on coffee, too.
+Health and Safety Warning: The transcription of Vicarious is not for the faint-hearted – I recommend having a decent breakfast before attempting to tackle this 7-minute behemoth of a tune – probably best to load up on coffee, too.

 Drop that E string to D, grab your plectrum and take a deep breath…

 Tool are definitely one of those bands whom people are either fanatically obsessed with or utterly indifferent to.
 Everything about the band demands patience and effort from the listener; their preference for long-form songs, shifting time signatures and their absurdly long gaps between albums.

 Having started out as what appeared to be a fairly run of the mill grunge band, Tool’s sound evolved over the course of the 1990s and by the release of 1996’s Aenima, the band had developed a unique sonic fingerprint.
 The progressive aspect of their songwriting continued to be the dominant force on 2001’s Lateralus, which cemented their cult following and brought them to the attention of a wider audience thanks to the success of video for ‘Schism’, which received heavy rotation on music television channels.